|Project Title:||The key determinants of entrepreneurial success: A study of small-scale clothing retailers in Beijing|

 |Degree:||Master of Business Administration|

 Xue, Bing Ge.
 (2017).
 The key determinants of entrepreneurial success: A study of small-scale clothing retailers in Beijing.
-(Independent study, Master of Business Administration).
+(Master’s independent study).
 Bangkok: Siam University.

 China is a growing economy where entrepreneurship has a considerable importance especially business such as small clothing retailers.
 Information about entrepreneurial success factors and its challenges could help to improve situations of entrepreneurs in this sector.
 The study will assist entrepreneurs of small-scale clothing retailers to reach success in their business and overcome their challenges.
 It will also encourage individuals to consider entrepreneurship as a job solution.